Hemasonica774/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. mport the required libraries,read the data set.find the number of null data.
+1.import the required libraries,read the data set.find the number of null data.

 2.Find the number of null data.